OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 ##### Description

-Generate a token for a session.
-This token must be sent to the client side to be used in openvidu-browser library to connect to the session.
+Generate a token for a Session.
+This token must be sent to the client side to be used in openvidu-browser library to connect to the Session.

 ##### Operation